-K. Capital Contributions
+J. Capital Contributions

 Capital contributions arise from outside contributions of capital assets or outside contributions of resources restricted to capital acquisition and construction.
-The Port Authority had capital contributions of \$19,137 during 2018.
+The Port Authority did not have any capital contributions during 2020.

-L. Estimates
+K. Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United State of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.